ivoitovych/hdl-simulation-accelerated/README.md

 ## 🔗 TT-Metal Integration

-This project is integrated as a submodule in the official Tenstorrent TT-Metal repository, enabling HDL simulations to run directly on TT-Metal hardware.
+This project can be integrated as a submodule in the official Tenstorrent TT-Metal repository, enabling HDL simulations to run directly on TT-Metal hardware.
 The integration includes:

 - **Verilator-to-TT-Metal converter**: Automatically translates Verilog designs to TT-Metal compute kernels
 - **Working hardware example**: The `minimal_divider` example runs on real TT-Metal devices